dbt-labs/docs.getdbt.com/website/docs/guides/migration/versions/04-upgrading-to-v1.4.md

 - The `root_path` attribute is removed for all nodes to reduce duplicative information.
 - Unused attributes have been removed from seed `nodes`, including `depends_on`, and from `macros`, including `tags`.
 - The `unique_id` of docs blocks now start with `doc` for consistency with other resource types.
-- Docs blocks unique IDs now start with `doc` for consistency.

 ## New and changed documentation